brandongregory/dndhelp/src/5e-character-creation/party-roles.md

 #### Good Controller Classes

 Bard, Druids, Warlocks, and Wizards top the list, gaining many control spells.
-Monks and Paladins (especially the Oath of Redemption subclass) gain some good control options as well, but are generally unable to handle as many targets as spellcasters.
+Monks and Paladins (especially the Oath of Redemption subclass) gain some good control options as well but are generally unable to handle as many targets as spellcasters.

 For some more detailed build information, check out my article on [Control Casters in DnD 5e](/5e-build-guides/control-caster-builds/).